moteus/lua-spylog/README.md

-# Execute actions based on log recods
+# Execute actions based on log records

 The main goal of this project is provide [fail2ban](http://www.fail2ban.org) functionality to Windows.